EXPLAINER-Can Russia pay its creditors, and what happens if not?

 Furthermore, it is not just international asset managers who are exposed to Russia's external debt.
 "Many Russian investors bought this paper via their accounts in Western banks," said Evgeny Suvorov, Russia-based economist at CentroCredit Bank.
 "There is a large suspicion that it's specifically Russian investors that are the main bondholders of sovereign external debt."

-Russian banks could also be in the firing line with the bonds making up part of their capital buffers.
+Russian banks could also be in trouble with the bonds making up part of their capital buffers.

 Being under the jurisdiction of a defaulted sovereign adds to pressure on Russian corporates, which have frequently used international capital markets to raise financing and have nearly $100 billion in hard currency bonds outstanding.